ayushvaish2511/Hactoberfest_Challenge_2/README.md

 Have 4 pull/merge requests accepted between October 1 and October 31 to complete Hacktoberfest

 The first 40,000 participants (maintainers and contributors) who complete Hacktoberfest can elect to receive one of two prizes: a tree planted in their name, or the Hacktoberfest 2022 t-shirt.

+Its best to plant a tree than having taking a t-shirt